 Role specific - The first thing you need to do is make sure you understand what is market value for a role at a company your size.

-For example an engineer tends to have a higher compensation range than a customer support representative.
+For example an engineer tends to have a higher pay range than a customer support representative.
 Often this is based on complexity of the role, the expertise or skill specific background and other factors.

 There are some great tools out there that HR professionals can use to get strong market data that will even note size of company, revenue, fundraising stage, etc.